hrvojep/azure-tf-web-app-private-endpoint/README.md

 terraform destory
 ````

-To test that the deployment went ok, go to the provisioned VM in the Azure Portal and connect to it via already provisioned Bastion Host.
+To test that the deployment went ok, go to the provisioned VM in the Azure Portal and connect to it via already provisioned Bastion Host, the load up the browser and put the domain name of the app.